-

 b.
 Is the use of carbon offsets to meet net zero or carbon neutral commitments regulated;

+Yes.
 As a Member State of the EU, Sweden is part of the EU Emission Trading System (“ETS”).
-The EU ETS is designed to support the EU’s overall goal to reduce carbon emissions by at least 55% by 2030 compared to 1990 levels, in line with the European Green Deal, the European Climate Law and the EU’s commitment to global climate action under the Paris Agreement.
+The ETS is designed to support the EU’s overall goal to reduce carbon emissions by at least 55% by 2030 compared to 1990 levels, in line with the European Green Deal, the European Climate Law (Regulation 2021/1119) and the EU’s commitment to global climate action under the Paris Agreement.
 The system operates on the ‘cap and trade’ principle which covers around 40% of the EU’s greenhouse gas emissions.
-Offsetting is allowed in relation to emissions verified as captured and transported for permanent storage to a facility for which a permit is in force in accordance with Directive 2009/31 (the “EU Carbon Capture and Storage Directive”) and in respect of emissions of greenhouse gases which are considered to have been captured and utilised in such a way that they have become permanently chemically bound in a product so that they do not enter the atmosphere under normal use, including any normal activity taking place after the end of the life of the product.
+Use of external offsets is not allowed under the ETS.
+However, emissions verified as captured and permanently stored in accordance with Directive 2009/31 (the “EU Carbon Capture and Storage Directive”), or emissions permanently chemically bound so that they will not be dispersed into the atmosphere under normal use, are treated as not emitted under the ETS.

 c.
 Have there been any test cases brought against companies for undeliverable net zero strategies;

-To the extent of our knowledge, there have not been any such cases brought in Sweden.
-However, such cases have been brought against unsubstantiated sustainability claims in relation to products, see question 12.
+To the extent of our knowledge, no cases specifically regarding net zero strategies have been brought before Swedish courts.
+However, cases have been brought by Swedish authorities against unsubstantiated sustainability claims in relation to certain products, see Question 12.

 d.
 Have there been any test cases brought against companies for their proportionate contribution to global levels of greenhouse gases (GHGs)?